mxro/maxrohde-web/content/posts/2023/2023-03-15-defining-a-personal-purpose-a-practical-guide/index.md

 | Success       | Respected professional | Keep abreast of latest trends | Present at a conference |
 | Enlightenment | A wise teacher         | Meditate                      | Attend a meditation retreat                        |

 I have been on a quest to defining a purpose for myself for a long time, and I am certain that I have not reached the end of my journey.
-I found the five questions proposed here very useful in providing some guidance for defining a purpose.
+I found the four questions proposed here very useful in providing some guidance for defining a purpose.
 Often if someone creates a purpose statement, these are often answers to these questions in varying degrees; however, to look at the questions independently and then trying to create coherence between our answers is, I believe, an effective way to guide us in defining a purpose.